Are You A Stressed Student? Tips For Managing School Stress

 Students are often expected to attend school and stay on top of their homework.
 Some students might have to work on top of being in school, while others are involved in extracurriculars where they may experience pressure.

 All these factors together can feel overwhelming.
-Many young people aren't taught the time management skills needed to manage these expectations.
+Many high school students aren't taught the time management skills needed to manage these expectations.
 They may also feel afraid to accept or acknowledge that they don't have the time for it.

 Since this is a skill that students are still learning, many of them may not understand how to set proper boundaries with their schedules.
 Many children are dependent on their parents or primary caregiver to provide structure and schedule out their day.
 Once children transition to adulthood and gain more independence, they may have more opportunities to plan their days and schedules.